code-collabo/node-mongo-cli/README.md

 ![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat) ![License: ISC](https://img.shields.io/badge/License-ISC-blue.svg) ![GitHub issues](https://img.shields.io/github/issues/code-collabo/node-mongo-cli?color=red) ![GitHub pull requests](https://img.shields.io/github/issues-pr/code-collabo/node-mongo-cli?color=goldenrod)

 `node-mongo-cli` is a command-line interface tool useful to initialize, scaffold and make mongoDB development easier in nodejs environment.
 With the CLI, you can install any of the starter kit templates - [es6](https://github.com/code-collabo/node-mongo-starter-kit) and [cjs](https://github.com/code-collabo/node-mongo-starter-cjs).
-It not only helps install the starter-kit, but also allows you to add new model & controller files with content using simple commands.
+It not only helps install the starter-kit, but also allows you to add new model and controller files with content using simple commands.

 The [cli](https://github.com/code-collabo/node-mongo-cli) is built to help provide better experience when using the starter-kit in MongoDB, MERN or MEAN projects.